gayatriiv/SmartShelf/README.md

-# 🛒 Smart Shelf Plan
+# 🛒 Smart Shelf

-**Smart Shelf Plan** is an AI-powered perishables optimization system designed to help retailers like Walmart reduce food waste, optimize dynamic pricing, and boost customer engagement through eco-friendly incentives.
+**Smart Shelf ** is an AI-powered perishables optimization system designed to help retailers like Walmart reduce food waste, optimize dynamic pricing, and boost customer engagement through eco-friendly incentives.

 ## 🔍 What It Does
 - 📦 Tracks perishable inventory (stock, expiry, AI price)